• Home

 Guatemalan Black Bean Soup - Landscape

-While there’s lots of discussion in Guatemala about which region produces the best black beans (some claim Parramos produces the best), for the rest of us the main objective is to make sure you’re buying black turtle beans.
+While purists argue that the region around Parramos, Guatemala produces the best black beans, for the rest of us the main objective is to make sure you’re buying black turtle beans.

-They’re called black turtle beans because of their hard shell-like appearance.
-These small, black and shiny beans are members of the Phaseolus vulgaris species which is quite a bit different than Glycine max, the black soya beans used for paste in Asia.
+Named for their shell-like appearance, they’re members of the Phaseolus vulgaris species which is very different than Glycine max, the black soya beans used for paste in Asia.

 Black Turtle Beans Phaseolus vulgaris